 You’ll probably have seen CBD being sold in loads of different formats—if you buy CBD from BeYou you’ll have seen our CBD drops, CBD sprays and CBD balms, for example!
 Still, so long as these CBD products contain 0% THC (all of our CBD does) then you won’t get any psychoactive effects.

 The only CBD products to watch out for are those labelled Whole Plant or Full Spectrum.
 These will still only contain trace amounts of THC, but that still means they are technically psychoactive.
-Only buy CBD isolates and Broad Spectrum CBD if you want to be sure!
+If you want to be sure that your CBD contains 0% CBD, then rather buy CBD isolates and Broad Spectrum CBD if you want to be sure!

 Buy cannabidiol from BeYou